-On your first time in Bangkok you must cruise the Chao Phraya River.
-There are plenty of ways to it: private boat, dinner cruise, or even on a normal public transportation boat.
-It all depends on how much do you want to spend and what type of experience you want to have.
+On your first time in Bangkok, you must cruise on the Chao Phraya River.
+There are plenty of ways to do it: private boat, dinner cruise, or even on a normal public transportation boat.
+It all depends on how much you want to spend and what kind of experience you want to have.

 > Muay Thai, The Thai Boxing

 More than a sport, Muay Thai is a tradition in Thailand.
 If during your first time in Bangkok you want to watch a real Muay Thai fight go to Lumpinee Stadium or Rajadamnern Stadium.
 Check on their website the dates/time of the fights, and book the ticket online.
 Please, don’t buy the tickets from any vendor in front of the stadium, only at the ticket booth.
-There are plenty of scams happening there, you can end up paying the double of the price, or getting a fake a VIP ticket.
+There are plenty of scams happening there, you can end up paying twice as much, or getting a fake a VIP ticket.

 > Khao San Road

 This is one of the most famous addresses in Bangkok.
-Khao San Road is known for the backpack scene, the bars, cheap drinks and street food.
-Some people love it, others hate it, that’s why on your first time in Bangkok you must go there and take your own conclusions.
+Khao San Road is known for the backpackers’ scene, the bars, cheap drinks and street food.
+Some people love it, others hate it, that’s why on your first time in Bangkok you must go there and see by yourself.
 If you want to buy souvenirs this is one of the best places to go in Bangkok.
 During the day the street is packed with shops selling all types of crafts, clothes, tours, tattoos and much more.
 At night time, the bars stretch their tables and chairs over the street and Khao San Road turns into a big party.
-If you like electronic music, techno and deep house [like us], the best bet is the Khao San Road 9 Bar.
+If you like electronic music, techno and deep house [like us], the best bet is the Best Bar.

 > Rooftop Bars in Bangkok

 There are plenty of rooftop bars in Bangkok that are less famous, less crowded and less picky with the dress code than the ones I mentioned above.
-I love the Park Society & HI SO at SO-Sofitel.
-It’s has a jaw-dropping view of Lumpini Park and Bangkok skyline, a beautifully decorated place and great cocktails.
+I love the Park Society at SO-Sofitel.
+It has a jaw-dropping view of Lumpini Park and Bangkok skyline, a beautifully decorated place and great cocktails.

-We are halfway through of our first time guide to Bangkok.
-Now it’s time to talk about markets and shopping malls, because on your Bangkok itinerary you can shop till you drop.
+We are halfway through our first time guide to Bangkok.
+Now it’s time to talk about markets and shopping malls, because on your Bangkok itinerary you will be able to shop till you drop!